RIP Madeira

 Notice by Family

 William Reid’s legacy defined luxury tourism in Madeira.
-His journey from a humble background to an island icon is a cornerstone of Funchal’s history. 🏰 Historical Impact The Visionary: Arriving in 1846 with very little money, he started in the wine trade before realizing the island’s potential as a health retreat for wealthy Europeans.
+His journey from a humble background to an island icon is a cornerstone of Funchal’s history.
+Historical Impact The Visionary: Arriving in 1846 with very little money, he started in the wine trade before realising the island’s potential as a health retreat for wealthy Europeans.
 Hotelier Pioneer: He managed multiple quintas and hotels across Funchal before embarking on his “Grand Project”—a world-class hotel built on a cliffside.
-Economic Legacy: His work established the British influence on Madeiran tourism that persists to this day. 📍 Local Landmarks Reid’s Palace: Though he died in 1888, the hotel opened in 1891 and has hosted figures like Winston Churchill and royalty.
-The British Cemetery: As a prominent member of the expatriate community, his history is intertwined with this historic site in Funchal. ⚓ Legacy Reid didn’t just build a hotel; he built a brand for the entire island.
-He proved that Madeira’s climate and beauty could compete with any destination in the world. 💡 Key Point: While William died at age 66, his sons William Jr. and Manuel took over the construction of the hotel to ensure their father’s dream was realized.
+Economic Legacy: His work established the British influence on Madeiran tourism that persists to this day.
+Local Landmarks Reid’s Palace: Though he died in 1888, the hotel opened in 1891 and has hosted figures like Winston Churchill and royalty.
+The British Cemetery: As a prominent member of the expatriate community, his history is intertwined with this historic site in Funchal.
+Legacy Reid didn’t just build a hotel; he built a brand for the entire island.
+He proved that Madeira’s climate and beauty could compete with any destination in the world.
+Key Point: While William died at age 66, his sons William Jr. and Manuel took over the construction of the hotel to ensure their father’s dream was realised.

 Notificação da Família